-Figure 1.
+Fig. 1.
 Beginning of the Sonata for piano No9 EM from Beethoven.
 The first note and the three chords form a pattern.
 Transforming the three chords into three independent voices would not be perceptively relevant.

-The sequence formed by the first four events can be called a pattern as it is repeated several times.
+Another issue stems from the polyphonic context: is a pattern a single melodic line inside a polyphony, or is it itself a polyphonic component of a polyphony?
+For instance, let's consider the following extract of the 9nth Beethoven's sonata (Fig. 1).
+The sequence that is composed by the first four events can be called a pattern as it is repeated several times.
 This sequence is polyphonic (one note followed by three chords).
-Should we consider that the sequence of chords is formed by three different monophonic patterns that are superposed, or is it one polyphonic pattern?
+Should we consider that the sequence of chords is composed by three different monophonic patterns that are superposed, or is it only one polyphonic pattern?
 Would it be relevant to dissociate the chords in as many components as there are notes inside, or should we consider them as entities?
 This also asks the question of the independence of a melodic line from its polyphonic context.
 Can we always isolate one or several monophonic lines, or do the superposition of several notes form a unique entity that cannot be decomposed?
-In several musical examples, there would be no reason to extract a single monodic line (see also Figure 2).
+In several musical examples, there would be no reason to extract a single monodic line (see also Fig. 2).

-Figure 2.
+Fig. 2.
 A pattern extracted from the Sacral dance of the Rite of the spring from Stravinsky.
 A monodic voice could hardly be isolated from the polyphonic pattern.

 We also claim that considering a single melodic voice without its polyphonic context is often nonsense, as the polyphonic context often plays an important role in the perception of the structure of the piece.
-For instance, if we consider the beginning of the Sonata AM d664 op121, 1rst Part from Schubert (Figure 3), one can extract the melody from the voice at the top.
+For instance, if we consider the beginning of the Sonata AM d664 op121, 1rst Part from Schubert (Fig. 3), one can extract the melody from the voice at the top.
 However, the segmentation of the melody in different patterns (that correspond in musical analysis to the usual "antecedent-following" repeated one time with variation) is not trivial without information on the polyphonic context.
-Similarly, if we consider the beginning of the Intermezzo op117 no1 from Brahms (Figure 4), we could extract the melody by hand with difficulties (it is not at the top of the voices, and it is repeated but with big variations), but it would not characterize the excerpt.
+Similarly, if we consider the beginning of the Intermezzo op117 no1 from

+Brahms (Fig. 4), we could extract the melody by hand with difficulties (it is not at the top of the voices, and it is repeated but with big variations), but it would not characterize the excerpt.
 Indeed, one could imagine the same simple melody in very different polyphonic contexts, divided in several different voices.